muganga-charles/Sets-ADT/README.md

 # Sets-ADT

-In python,Sets are well known for
+In python,Sets are well known for storing of values